-On todays podcast we are talking about how we completed three house flips in Denver while working full time jobs and raising our two kids.
-The key to our success was by focusing on “bite sized” projects each week and working our way through the home.
+On episode 5, Chris and I share our secret to renovating homes with full time jobs and two kids.
+The key to our success is by focusing on “bite sized” projects each week and working our way through the home.
 We will take you through three of these “bite sized” projects that we completed in Denver.

 Three “bite sized’ projects:

 We spruced up this laundry closet with leftover materials and things that we already owned in our home!

 Utility Room After